How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 It uses standard SNMP network monitoring to collect network metrics and then creates intuitive graphs for effortless network monitoring at a glance.

-It comes in two flavors - Observium Community, which is completely free, and Observium Professional, which receives frequent updates and new features more often.
+It comes in two flavors - Observium Community, completely free, and Observium Professional, which receives frequent updates and new features more often.

 The Community version is recommended for personal servers, while the Professional version offers real-time updates, network activity notifications, and alerts.